1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 605 LPB device address = 1
 606 LPB segment address = 0

-After successful setting, no error code should occur and the green LED on the OCI420 should flash at regular intervals.
+After successful setting, no error code should occur and the red LED on the OCI420 should flash at a regular interval.
+If, on the other hand, error 82 is displayed, the LPB addresses must be checked, since in this case there is an LPB address collision (which, however, should not occur with the above settings and the default address of BSB-LAN).

 ---